Carl Sandburg: Namesakes

 Carl Sandburg Village was a 1960s urban renewal project in the Near North Side, Chicago.
 Financed by the city, it is located between Clark and LaSalle St. between Division Street and North Ave.
 Solomon & Cordwell, architects.
 In 1979, Carl Sandburg Village was converted to condominium ownership.

 Numerous schools are named for Sandburg throughout the United States, and he was present at some of these schools' dedications.
 (Some years after attending the 1954 dedication of Carl Sandburg High School in Orland Park, Illinois, Sandburg returned for an unannounced visit; the school's principal at first mistook him for a hobo.)
 Sandburg Halls, a student residence hall at the University of Wisconsin–Milwaukee, carries a plaque commemorating Sandburg's roles as an organizer for the Social Democratic Party and as personal secretary to Emil Seidel, Milwaukee's first Socialist mayor.

-Carl Sandburg Library opened in Livonia, Michigan in 1961.
+Carl Sandburg Library opened in Livonia, Michigan, in 1961.
 The name was recommended by the Library Commission as an example of an American author representing the best of literature of the Midwest.
 Carl Sandburg had taught at the University of Michigan for a time.

 Galesburg opened Sandburg Mall in 1975, named in honor of Sandburg.
-The Chicago Public Library installed the Carl Sandburg Award, annually awarded for contributions to literature.